DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.2.6 (11-04-2018) ##

+- Some helper function and process code have been changed and updated.
+- Updated and added some additional registry settings.
+- Tweaked the logfile header and footer.

 ## Build 3.1.2.5 (10-31-2018) ##

 - COM component objects that are created in a process are now released from memory when the process completes.